lasse-steinnes/FYS4150-Project1/README.md

 # FYS4150-Project1
-Git for Project 1 in Comp.
-Physics (FYS4150)
+Git for Project 1 in Computational Physics (FYS4150)

 Folders:
 * python-code: A functional draft of the algorithms to be used in cpp syntax